Complete documentation

 Brush

 VisualPDE allows you to interact directly with simulations via a brush by simply clicking/pressing on the domain.
 The brush paints values onto the discrete representation of the domain, which act like initial conditions for the rest of the simulation.
+Using the alternate mouse button (often the right mouse button) will negate the value of the brush.
+The brush can be used to create complex initial conditions, perturbations, or even to (crudely) simulate the effect of a moving boundary.

 -